-Graham, Chief Marketing Officer, took his family to Costa Navarino over the summer and came back raving about his vacation there.
+Graham, Chief Marketing Officer, took his family to Costa Navarino over the summer and came back raving about his holiday there.
 In in this blog he talks about cycling at the resort and all the options available.

 There are many reasons we love Costa Navarino on the Peloponnese in Greece – not least the Scott Dunn Explorers kids club, luxurious accommodation and incredible facilities (such as the waterpark, golf courses and go-karting track).
-But it wasn’t until I spent my own summer vacation there in August that I discovered just how good a base it is for cycling.
+But it wasn’t until I spent my own summer holiday there in August that I discovered just how good a base it is for cycling.
 As a new convert to lycra, but no pro, I was thrilled to be introduced to Michael, who runs the excellent on-site activities outfit, Navarino Outdoors.
 Originally from Switzerland, Michael now lives proudly in Greece with his wife and kids.
-He makes it his mission to get Scott Dunn guests enjoying this beautiful, relatively undiscovered region on two wheels and will customize a fantastic program for you and your family during your stay.
+He makes it his mission to get Scott Dunn guests enjoying this beautiful, relatively undiscovered region on two wheels and will customise a fantastic programme for you and your family during your stay.

 Choose your bike

 Walking into Michael’s HQ, Navarino Outdoors, is like walking into an Evans store: it is full of gleaming, brand spanking new bikes, of all shapes and sizes.
 Road, mountain, hybrid, kiddie, even e-bikes (which are great fun, if a little lazy) are all available for hire.
 He also has all the accessories you’ll ever need, so you don’t need to worry about bringing anything (you can even purchase your lycra there).
 I was particularly impressed by the range of kiddie add-ons – trailers, tow-alongs and baby seats – which make it possible to involve the whole family.
 Rent for the day or for a week, it’s flexible.